mehdiparsa47/mehdiparsa47/README.md

-<h1 align="center">سلام، من مهدی هستم 👋</h1>
+<h1 align="center">Hi, I'm Mehdi 👋</h1>
-<h3 align="center">عاشق کدهای تمیز و طراحی رابط کاربری زیبا</h3>
+<h3 align="center">Turning clean code into beautiful experiences ✨</h3>

 ---

-### 👨‍💻 درباره من:
+👨‍💻 About Me

-- 💻 برنامه‌نویس Back-End با تجربه در C# و ASP.NET
+💻 Back-End developer with experience in C# and ASP.NET

-- 🎨 مهارت در طراحی فرانت‌اند با HTML, CSS, و Bootstrap
+🎨 Skilled in front-end design using HTML, CSS, and Bootstrap

-- 📚 همیشه در حال یادگیری تکنولوژی‌های جدید و بهبود مهارت‌ها
+📚 Always learning new technologies and improving my skills

-- 🔍 تمرکز بر Clean Code و اصول معماری تمیز
+🔍 Focused on Clean Code and Clean Architecture principles

 ---